Nymbl Fall Prevention In Healthcare

 Nymbl, Balance Improvement and the Benefits of Population Health Improvement

-Nymbl’s approach to falls prevention is on population health basis.
+Nymbl’s approach to falls prevention is to address this issue on population health basis.
 This is the only way to truly move the needle.
 We are not a balance class.
 Our system treats balance as a vital sign, that works within all areas of a healthcare organization – Primary Care, In Patient, Out Patient, Physical Therapy, Community Outreach, to enable detection of patients at risk and allow appropriate and cost effective interventions.

 The Case for Implementing Nymbl